hemanth-kumar-1/ACM-TASK-Hemanth-kumar-/Bandit.md

 ## LEVEL -4
 use file ./-* to see which are the files that are readable.we see file07 is readable.

-use cat./-file07 to see content.
+use cat ./-file07 to see content.

 password = lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR